igordejanovic/parglare/README.rst

 |build-status| |coverage| |docs| |status| |license| |python-versions|

-A pure Python LR/GLR parser with integrated scanner.
+A pure Python scannerless LR/GLR parser.

 For more information see `the docs <http://www.igordejanovic.net/parglare/>`_.